sermon: Examples of Divine Justice

 We don't like to think of God in these kinds of terms.
 We tend to like to think of Him as loving, kind, generous, merciful, forgiving, a cuddly grandfather whose lap we can crawl up on, and snuggle in, and feel warm and comfy.
 I am not saying that aspect of God is not there, but rather, I am just saying that there is another side of God in which His justice can be absolute, quick, terrifying, and horrifying.
 Especially when it hits close to home.

 "Those who draw near to Me are expected to be Holy," is what He is saying.
-Holiness is not merely consecration, or dedication to a god, but it is moral and ethical as well.
+Holiness is not merely consecration, or dedication to a god.
+It is moral and ethical as well.
 These men sinned!
 They were consecrated.
 They were sanctified to be priests.
-But, because they were unethical and immoral in what they did, they died.
+But because they were unethical and immoral in what they did, they died.

 How does this apply to you and me?
 I Peter 2 says that we have been called to be royal priests.
 Now, think about that and think about it seriously.
 We are a spiritual priesthood who are called upon to offer up spiritual sacrifices to God.

-So, our motto needs to be "Nothing more, nothing less, nothing else" in our relationship to God.
+So, our motto needs to be "Nothing more, nothing less, nothing else" in relation to God.

 Leviticus 10:9-10 Do not drink wine or intoxicating drink, you, nor your sons with you, when you go into the tabernacle of meeting, lest you die.
 It shall be a statute forever throughout your generations, that you may distinguish between holy and unholy, and between unclean and clean.